-The managed switch provides the flexibility to access and manage it using any or all of the following methods:
+The industrial managed switch provides the flexibility to access and manage it using any or all of the following methods:

-- An administration console
+- Remote Telnet interface

 - Web browser interface

 - An external SNMP-based network management application

-The administration console and web browser interface support are embedded in the managed switch software and are available for immediate use.
+The remote Telnet and web browser interfaces support are embedded in the industrial managed switch software and are available for immediate use.
 The advantages of these management methods are described below:

 Method Advantages Disadvantages Console No IP address or subnet needed.
 Text-based Telnet functionality and HyperTerminal built into Windows operating systems.
-Secure Must be near the switch or use dial-up connection.
+ProcommPlus, putty, tera term Must be near the switch or use dial-up connection.
 Not convenient for remote users.
 Modem connection may prove to be unreliable or slow.
+Remote Telnet Secure Text-based Telnet functionality and HyperTerminal built into Windows operating systems.
+Can be accessed from any location.
+Security can be compromised (hackers need only know the IP address and subnet mask).
 Web browser Ideal for configuring the switch remotely.
 Compatible with all popular browsers.
 Can be accessed from any location.
 Most visually appealing.
 Security can be compromised (hackers need only know the IP address and subnet mask).
 May encounter lag times on poor connections.
 SNMP agent Communicates with switch functions at the MIB level.
 Based on open standards.
 Requires SNMP manager software Least visually appealing of all three methods.
 Some settings require calculations.
 Security can be compromised (hackers need to only know the community name).